SAP-samples/teched2023-AD162/exercises/ex2/README.md

     ![MDK](images/2.3.1.png)

     >The `DesignTimeTarget` property is similar to Target, but is only used for design time.
+This allows the Object Browser to show a filtered list based on the Design Time Target rather than the full list of all Entities.

 2. Select the `customer` expand property, you'll notice that the expression value updates accordingly.
 Click **OK** to close the Query Options Expression Editor.
 You can now access and bind customer information to any control on the detail page.